- Solar advice hub

 - Build-up of dirt

-Inverters generally need very little looking after, but they typically have a lifespan of around 10-12 years, so youâre likely to need to replace it at least once during your solar panelsâ lifespan.Â
+Inverters generally need very little looking after, but they usually have a lifespan of around 12 years, so youâre likely to need to replace it at least once during your solar panelsâ lifespan.Â

 Thankfully, thereâs a solution.
 Sunsave Plus, our solar subscription service, comes with the Sunsave Guarantee, which provides a free inverter replacement whenever required.